coffeedoc/codo/README.md

 move: (options = {}) ->
 ```

+If you want to compile your JavaScript with Google Closure and make use of the special block comments with an asterisk,
+you want to use the `--closure` flag so that Codo ignores the asterisk.

 ### Parameters

 There are two different format recognized for your parameters, so you can chose your favorite.
 This one is with the